 Fill flash is particularly useful underwater.
 To highlight a coral head or reef against the ambient light background, underexpose the background by about 1 stop and shoot with the flash at its E-TTL (or manual) exposure setting.
-If that doesn’t work for you, try the reverse—expose for the background and cut the strobe power by 1/8th-1/2.
+If that doesn’t work for you, try the reverse—expose for the background and cut the strobe power by either applying “minus” flash exposure compensation (with E-TTL flash), or by using a lower power level (with manual flash systems).
 You’ll get a brightly colored foreground against a beautiful blue (or green, depending on where you’re diving) background.

 To see what’s possible with underwater photography, look online and through magazines to see other photographers’ work.
 Most importantly, get in the water and have fun!
 With practice, you’ll soon be capturing consistently beautiful images .